DerwenAI/strwythura/README.md

 generate components for a graph: nodes, edges, properties.

-These steps define a generalized process, where this tutorial picks up at the _lexical graph_ (without the EL part yet):
+These steps define a generalized process, where this tutorial picks up at the _lexical graph_, without the _entity linking_ (EL) part yet:

 **Semantic overlay:**

-  1. Load any pre-defined controlled vocabularies directly into the KG.
+  1. Load any semantic context from pre-defined controlled vocabularies, taxonomies, thesauri, ontologies, etc., directly into the KG.

 **Data graph:**

   1. Load the structured data sources or updates into a data graph.
-  2. Perform entity resolution (ER) on PII extracted from the data graph.
+  2. Perform _entity resolution_ (ER) on PII extracted from the data graph.
   3. Use ER results to generate a semantic overlay as a "backbone" for the KG.

 **Lexical graph:**

   1. Parse the text chunks, using lemmatization to normalize token spans.
   2. Construct a lexical graph from parse trees, e.g., using a textgraph algorithm.
-  3. Analyze named entity recognition (NER) to extract candidate entities from NP spans.
+  3. Analyze _named entity recognition_ (NER) to extract candidate entities from noun phrase spans.
-  4. Analyze relation extraction (RE) to extract relations between pairwise entities.
+  4. Analyze _relation extraction_ (RE) to extract relations between pairwise entities.
-  5. Perform entity linking (EL) leveraging the ER results.
+  5. Perform _entity linking_ (EL) leveraging the ER results.
   6. Promote the extracted entities and relations up to the semantic overlay.

 Of course many vendors suggest using a _large language model_ (LLM) as